 The Board which currently comprises two Executive and four non-executive Directors including the Chairman, is responsible collectively for the long term success of the Company.
-In compliance with Israeli Company legislation the Board meets at least four times a year in formal session.
+In compliance with Israeli company legislation the Board meets at least four times a year in formal session.
 Prior to each meeting, the Board is furnished with information in a form and quality appropriate for it to discharge its duties concerning the state of the business and performance.

-Board and committee activities in 2014 were as follows:
+Board and committee activities in 2015 were as follows:

 Meetings Written Consent Attendance

-Board of Directors 6 1 Note 1
+Board of Directors 8 Note 1 Note 1

-Audit Committee 4 - Note 2
+Audit Committee 3 Note 2 Note 2

-Remuneration Committee 2 -
+Remuneration Committee 3

-Nominations Committee - -
+Nominations Committee 1

-1) All Directors attended 100% of the Board meetings during 2014 except for 1 absence of Mr. Gideon Barak from 1 Board meeting due to a sudden trip overseas.

-(2) All Audit Committee members attended 100% of meetings during 2014.
+- 1) All Directors attended 100% of the Board meetings during 2015 except for 2 absences of Mr. Gideon Barak from 2 board meetings due to last-minute trips overseas and 2 absences of Mrs. Elka Nir from two board meetings due to illness in one case and the death of her mother in the second case. - (2) All Audit Committee members attended 100% of meetings during 2015, except for 2 absences of Mr. Gideon Barak due to last-minute trips overseas.

-There is not a formal schedule of matters specifically reserved to the Board for decision, as set out in A.1.1 of the Governance Code, however, provisions in the Israeli Company legislation set out the responsibilities and duties of and areas of decision for the Board which includes approval of financial statements, dividends, Board appointments and removals, long term objectives and commercial strategy, changes in capital structure, appointment, removal and compensation of senior management, major investments including mergers and acquisitions, risk management, corporate governance, engagement of professional advisors, political donations and internal control arrangements.
+There is not a formal schedule of matters specifically reserved to the Board for decision, as set out in A.1.1 of the Governance Code, however, provisions in the Israeli company legislation set out the responsibilities and duties of and areas of decision for the Board which includes approval of financial statements, dividends, Board appointments and removals, long term objectives and commercial strategy, changes in capital structure, appointment, removal and compensation of senior management, major investments including mergers and acquisitions, risk management, corporate governance, engagement of professional advisors, political donations and internal control arrangements.
 The ultimate responsibility for reviewing and approving the annual report and financial statements, and for ensuring that they present a balanced assessment of the Company's position, lies with the Board.
 These provisions have been fully complied with.

 The Board comprises six Directors, four of whom are non-executive Directors, under the chairmanship of Dr. Gideon Chitayat.
 The Chief Executive is Dr. Zvi Marom.
 The Board's members have a wide breadth of experience in areas relating to the Company's activities and the non-executive Directors in particular bring additional expertise to matters affecting the Company.
 All of the Directors are of a high calibre and standing.
 The biographies of all the members of the Board are set out on page 19.
-The interest of the Directors in the Company and their share holdings are set out on page 27.
-All the non-executive Directors are independent of management and not involved in any business or other relationship, which could materially interfere with the exercise of their independent judgment.
+The interest of the Directors in the Company and their share holdings are set out on page 28.
+All the nonexecutive Directors are independent of management and not involved in any business or other relationship, which could materially interfere with the exercise of their independent judgment.
 The Board is of the opinion that each of its members has the skills, knowledge, aptitude and experience to perform the functions required of a director of a listed Company and that the Board comprised a good balance of executive and non-executive Directors.